GetAmbassador/redux-clerk/README.md

 ```

 ## Normalization and Derived Datasets
-In order maintain minimum possible state redux-clerk will normalize the data returned from the fetcher and allow subsets of that data to be created.
+In order to maintain minimum possible state redux-clerk will normalize the data returned from the fetcher and allow subsets of that data to be created.

 ### How does redux-clerk know how to normalize my data?
-Redux-clerk takes the configured `uidField` to build a key/val Immutable Map.
+Redux-clerk builds key/value pairs using the configured `uidField` as the key and the data object as the value.

-For example, your fetcher may return an array in the following format:
+For example, your fetch response may be an array in the following format:
 ```
 [
   { uid: 11, name: 'Test 1' },